RedHatProductSecurity/rapidast/README.md

 #### Generic scanner

-RapiDAST can run other scanning tools as well as ZAP.
+In addition to the scanners mentioned above, RapiDAST can run any other scanning tools.
 It is possible to request RapiDAST to run a command and process stdout results, using the `generic` plugin.
+One use case is to run your own tools or scripts and export the results to Google Cloud Storage.

 The following is an example to run a command or a tool in the host where a RapiDAST scan runs: